rhmtazad/hydraDB/README.md

     from hydra import Schema

 **To have access to the operations:**
->*If the name or lacation is not passed  as parameters, it will set them to defaul*
+>*If the name or location is not passed  as parameters, it will set them to default.*
->*The default for the name is 'main' and the default for the directory is the project directory*
+>*The default for the name is 'main' and the default for the directory is the project directory.*
->*The database file will be saved with '.db' extension*
+>*The database file will be saved with '.db' extension.*

     name = 'myDB'
     location = 'C:\Projects\Python\'